Skip to main content

 • Showcase.
 Highlight underutilized (but oh-so-valuable) features to relevant segments and see how product engagement changes within that segment.

-• Email nudges at the right time, not some predetermined time.
+• Send nudges when they matter, not some predetermined time.
 Use your account- and user- level activation scores to spot users who are just a step away from that activation threshold.
 Craft catchy, personalized messages to nudge them towards those key actions when they’re close, not just “After 7 days”.

 • Convert more trial users to paying customers.
 Slice and dice your user data to figure out who needs an extra push.
 Tailor your campaigns to get them using your high-value features and get more customers over that finish line.